pragyaaaaa/Twitter-Sentiment-Analysis/README.md

-# SENTIMENT ANALYSIS IN TWITTER
+# SENTIMENT ANALYSIS ON TWITTER
 <br>

  ## ABSTRACT<br>
-In this project we have built a model which takes a dataset as an input andas an output gives the percentage of posive ,negative and neutral tweets in the given dataset.
-It is done using natural language processing library using scikit learn machine learning libraries such as textblob,etc.
+In this project, we have built a model which takes a dataset as an input and an output gives the percentage of positive, negative, and neutral tweets in the given dataset.
+It is done using natural language processing libraries using sci-kit learn machine learning libraries such as Textblob, etc.

 <br>

 ## NATURAL LANGUAGE PROCESSING<br>

-NLP is the method of interaction between humans and computers, so that computers can understand and process what the humans are trying to convey by their actions,thoughts,movements,expressions,etc.
+NLP is the method of interaction between humans and computers so that computers can understand and process what humans are trying to convey by their actions, thoughts, movements, expressions, etc.
 <br>
 ## SENTIMENT ANALYSIS<br>
-sentiment analysis refers to a process which is used for determining if the given information is positive , negative or neutral using computational methods .
+sentiment analysis refers to a process that is used for determining if the given information is positive, negative, or neutral using computational methods.
 <br>
 ## STEPS TO BE FOLLOWED IN NLP<br>